 7. The Tower of London

 The Tower of London is just the opposite of the London Eye – which is precisely what makes it so special.
 Dating back almost 1,000 years, the Tower of London is one of the world’s most famous fortresses and one of the four UNESCO World Heritage Sites in London.
-Over the course of its history, the Tower of London has served as an arsenal, prison, execution site, zoo and home of the Crown Jewels.
+Over the course of its history, the Tower of London has served as an arsenal, prison, execution site, and even a zoo.
+Today, it’s the permanent home of the Crown Jewels.

 8. Piccadilly Circus